Interactive Maps

 Founded in 1904, the Washington Canoe Club is one of the oldest boating clubs in the U.S.

-The Washington Canoe Club incorporates the complex massing and continuity of surface that characterize shinglestyle architecture.
+The Washington Canoe Club building incorporates the complex massing and continuity of surface that characterize shinglestyle architecture.
 The river facade displays a handsome five-part building anchored at either end by octagonal towers and surmounted by a hipped roof.
 The diamond composition of the central projecting pavilion is particularly sophisticated.
 The sweeping horizontality of the building is enhanced by the contrast between the white framing of the doors and windows and the dark green of the building.
+Sadly, the clubhouse has suffered over many years of floods and high water.
+In 2025, the club embarked on an ambitious plan to restore and rehabilitate the clubhouse.

 The club is presently designated a "Center of Excellence" by the United States Canoe and Kayak Team (US CKT), the national governing body for the sport of Olympic flatwater racing, and Olympians and Olympic hopefuls train at the club.